oplS16projects/Small-Business-Simulator---Sridhar-Rangan-and-Behailu-Tekletsadik/README.md

 In the end, we will have a program that can accurately analyze specific business information in the database.
 The program will have an output window with all the analysis completed.

-The simulation will be able to be run in a stepwise fashion
+The simulation will be able to be run in a stepwise fashion so one can see how predictive models work and how the simulation runs based on health of stock and normal volatility.

 ### Evaluation of Results
 How will you know if you are successful?
 If you include some kind of _quantitative analysis,_ that would be good.

-Sridhar: We will know if we are sucessful if the values of the information are the same of the ones in the database.
+ We will know if we are sucessful if the values of the information are the same of the ones in the database.
 One of the most crucial things for this program to be sucessful is for the information received from the database to be accurately stored in the program.
 After assuring this part was sucessful, we will also know if we are sucessful if the window pops up presenting the results in a neat and clean fashion.
+ The stock modeler will show a proper looking variability with the small business predictive modelling at least being right some of the time.

 ## Architecture Diagram
 ![architecture diagram](https://cloud.githubusercontent.com/assets/17771791/14316640/305f9c00-fbd2-11e5-9e45-617590b53613.jpg)